 - 1. Front airbag sensors

-- 2. SRS warning light

-- 3. Front seat belt pretensioner assemblies
+- 2. Front seat belt pretensioner assemblies

-- 4. Airbag sensor assembly
+- 3. Airbag sensor assembly

+- 4. SRS warning light

 The front seat belt pretensioners are controlled by the airbag sensor assembly.
 The airbag sensor assembly consists of a safing sensor and airbag sensor.
 When the front seat belt pretensioners are activated, an operating noise may be heard and a small amount of smoke-like gas may be released.
 This gas is harmless and does not indicate that a fire is occurring.